At iMaginaction Organisational Coaching we believe every organisation has untapped potential waiting to be realised.

-The potential of any organisation is inherently linked to the potential of its people.
+We take a different approach.
+We recognise that the potential of any organisation is inseparable from the potential of its people.

 “Appreciative Inquiry is about the co-evolutionary search for the best in people, their organisations, and the relevant world around them.
 In its broadest focus, it involves systematic discovery of what gives “life” to a living system when it is most alive, most effective, and most constructively capable in economic, ecological, and human terms.
 Appreciative Inquiry involves, in a central way, the art and practice of asking questions that strengthen a system’s capacity to apprehend, anticipate, and heighten positive potential”.
 From Cooperrider, David and Whitney, Diana, A Positive Revolution for Change: Appreciative Inquiry (paper, 2000)